Más vale tarde que nunca – Better late than never!

 - For all other hours we preface the time with son las.

-Let’s start with Spanish hours:
+Let’s start with the hours in Spanish

 - It’s one o’clock. – Es la una.